-In the combined ambitious scenario (assuming around 10% of market share for collaborative economy in the three sectors) with rebound effects, GDP is expected to increase by around $\{0.02\%\}$ compared to the baseline.
-The net employment is expected to increase by around $\{0.02\%\}$ (which is almost no different from the baseline).
+In the combined ambitious scenario (assuming around 10% of market share for collaborative economy in the three sectors) with rebound effects, GDP is expected to increase by around \notin 4.7 billion (or 0.02%) compared to the baseline.
+The net employment is expected to increase by around 16,000 jobs (which is almost no different from the baseline).
 These small net impacts are a result of looking at the economy as a whole, where winners in some sectors will imply losers in other sectors, while the overall impacts will balance themselves out.
 This scenario also has the largest positive environmental impact as the uptake of collaborative transactions increases.
 However, if there were no rebound effects of consumer spending on the wider economy, the environmental impacts would be even more positive.

 The theoretical scenario without rebound effects (meaning the income generated is not spent on other services and goods but saved) shows the approximate magnitude of the effects of collaborative activities on the economy and the trade-off between economic impacts and environmental benefits.
-The GDP impact is a reduction of around €31 billion (in particular in the traditional economy sectors as the money is taken out of the economy), and the employment impact is around 107,000 jobs lost (in particular in the traditional economy sectors).
-Although the % changes to the baseline are still very small, the negative effects on the economy are much more dramatic than for the moderate uptake scenario with rebound (Figure 2), which assumed the same level of collaborative economy transactions.
+The GDP impact is a reduction of around €31 billion (in particular in the traditional economy sectors as the money is taken out of the economy), and the employment impact is around 107,000 jobs lost (in particular in the traditional economy are much more dramatic than for the moderate uptake scenario with rebound (Figure 2), which assumed the same level of collaborative economy transactions.
 It also shows that the total environmental benefits are larger when there is no rebound effect.